akka/akka/akka-docs/src/main/paradox/typed/routers.md

 ### Random
 Randomly selects a routee when a message is sent through the router.

-This is the default for pool group routers.
+This is the default for group routers.

 ## Routers and performance

-Note that the routees are still scheduled on the `ActorSystem` dispatcher meaning that the work they perform is CPU bound, there is no gain from creating a router with more local routees than there are available threads in the dispatcher.
+Note that if the routees are sharing a resource, the resource will determine if increasing the number of actors will actually give higher throughput or faster answers.
+For example if the routees are CPU bound actors it will not give better performance to create more routees than there are threads to execute the actors.

-Since the router itself is an actor and has a mailbox this means that messages are routed sequentially.
+Since the router itself is an actor and has a mailbox this means that messages are routed sequentially to the routees where it can be processed in parallel (depending on the available threads in the dispatcher).
-In a high throughput use cases this could be a bottle neck.
+In a high throughput use cases the sequential routing could be a bottle neck.
 Akka Typed does not provide an optimized tool for this.